clegaard/clegaard.github.io/content/_index.md

 ---
-description: A personal gallery and blog for sharing nature related photos and thoughts from my travels
+description: '

+Welcome to my website!
+I''m Christian a machine learning researcher who fell in love with the ocean and capturing the beauty of the natural world around us through photography.

+You can explore my creative work in the gallery below, read my blog posts or get an idea of the research i was doing during my PhD doctorate.
+'
-title: Christian Legaard Photography
+title: Christian Legaard
 resources:
   - src: martin-martz-wRuhOOaG-Z4-unsplash.jpg
     params:
       cover: true # cover of the home page is used for OpenGraph cards, etc.
-  - src: headshot.jpeg
-    params:
-      headshot: true
 menus:
   main:
     name: Home
     weight: -1
 ---

-Welcome to my photography world.
-I'm Christian, a passionate photographer who loves capturing the beauty of nature, wildlife, and landscapes during my travels.

-This is your gateway to explore my work and read about the stories behind the images.
-Choose your path below to dive into either my photography collections or read about the adventures that led to these captures.